 her deaf role with true professionalism--- her body language, gestures, and voice were superb.
 She was well-prepared, spending lots of time observing Deaf students.

 And those two male clods also acted very well.
 It's too bad all three now have this trash in their career histories.

 Children of a Lesser God ...................

 .............. had some unintended amusements.
 One was William Hurt's signing.
-It looked like he learned it at breakfast on the first day of shooting.
+It looked like he learned it all at breakfast on the first day of shooting.
 Another was his suspending himself under water to experience the "silence of deafness".
-We were laughing so hard in the theatre that an usher (or was that sharp-mouth the manager?) told us to shut up or leave.
+We were laughing so hard in the theater that an usher (or was that sharp-mouth the manager?) told us to shut up or leave.

 And those comments by film critic Rex Reed---- He said William Hurt interpreting Marlee Matlin's lines "sounds like one hand clapping" and that the film in general "falls on deaf ears".

 Another published comment paraphrased a Hebrew proverb: "A bird and a fish can fall in love, but where do they make love?".
 It added, "In this absurd film, in a swimming pool".

 A posting on The Straight Dope website said this: